hitenpatel01/OLD-hitenpatel01.github.io/_posts/2016-05-14-Asynchronous vs Synchronous performance comparison in ASP.NET.md

   return View(data);
 }
 ```
-## Configuration
+## Setup
-3 servers are configured to run (i) a load tester, (ii) an ASP.NET MVC application having synchronous and asynchronous versions of a method that requests data from back-end service and returns it (iii) a Node.JS backend service that responds after specified delay.
-Concurrent requests ranging 10-100 are invoked from load tester for synchronous method of the ASP.NET MVC application followed by asynchronous method invocations.
-Test is repeated by configuring Node.JS application to delay response by 0 ms, 100ms, 250ms & 500ms.
-Throughput, response time and server resources are measured and compared.
+3 servers are configured to run (i) a load tester, (ii) an ASP.NET MVC application having asynchronous and synchronousversions of a method that requests data from back-end service (iii) a Node.JS backend service that responds after specified delay.
+Concurrent requests ranging 10 to 100 are invoked from load tester for synchronous method of the ASP.NET MVC application followed by asynchronous method invocations.
+Test is repeated by changing delay in Node.JS application to 0 ms, 100ms, 250ms & 500ms.
+Throughput, response time and server resources utilized by ASP.NET application are measured using performance counters.

 ## Throughput
-Throughput denotes amount of work done in a unit time; typically represented as requests per second (request/sec).
-Figure 1 shows throughput of synchronous and asynchronous requests for various I/O duration.
-Throughput decreases as the duration increases for both types of request processing patterns but asynchronous requests yields higher throughput.
-It performed 1.4x, 4.0x, 5.8x & 6.5x more throughput than synchronous requests for I/O responding in 0 ms, 100 ms, 250 ms and 500 ms respectively.
+First performance metric we'll look at is throughput for different latencies of backend service.
+Throughput naturally decreases as latency increases but asynchronous requests delivers 1.4x, 4.0x, 5.8x & 6.5x more throughput than synchronous requests.

 ![throughput-latency](/assets/images/throughput-latency.png)

-##### Figure 1
+##### Figure 1: Throughput v/s latency

-Another scenario is measuring throughput for different number of concurrent requests.
-Figure 2 shows throughput for various levels of concurrency for fixed I/O duration of 100ms.
-Throughput for synchronous requests is almost the same for any level of concurrency but throughput for asynchronous requests increases linearly with maximum throughput at concurrency of 80.
-Server is fully saturated at this level hence increasing concurrency further starts dropping the throughput.
+Another scenario is measuring throughput for various levels of concurrency.
+In this case we'll use fixed latency of 100ms for the backend service so that it does not affect performance and make 10 through 100 concurrent requests.
+Throughput for synchronous requests is almost the same for any level of concurrency but it increases linearly for asynchronous requests with maximum throughput at concurrency of 80.
+Server is fully saturated at this level (max performance) and hence increasing concurrency further starts dropping the throughput.

 ![throughput-concurrency](/assets/images/throughput-concurrency.png)